Martin Robertson explains how Naltrexone is used for drug withdrawal.

 Naltrexone is a type of prescription drug belonging to a group of drugs known as opioid antagonists.
 Essentially, this drug is used for pharmacotherapy.
-This is a situation in which one drug that a person is addicted to is replaced by another prescribed drug.
+This is a situation in which another prescribed drug replaces one drug that a person is addicted to.

 Naltrexone is used to help with withdrawal symptoms from opioids like heroin, and alcohol and helps stay away from these drugs without the need to get high.
 As an experimental treatment, it is used during rapid withdrawal from a drug that was previously used to get high.